 If access to a bathroom could be at all problematic, laxatives are not your friend.
 “Avoid stimulant, osmotic, and lubricant laxatives prior to travel as they work more quickly and have more side effects,” says Sheetal Sheth, MD, an assistant professor of obstetrics and gynecology at the George Washington University School of Medicine and Health Sciences in Washington, D.C.
 Try these 7 tips to avoid constipation while you travel.

 Do be cautious about which types you use

 “Fiber-based laxatives are safe, effective, and healthy,” Dr. Nandi says.
 “Ironically, introducing too much fiber too quickly in your diet or bowel regimen may lead to bloating, gas, or cramping.
 Slowly ramp up your fiber supplementation gradually, such as with weekly increases in dosing.
-Other laxatives that we call stimulant laxatives—like bisacodyl—or saline laxatives, which often contain magnesium or phosphate, may cause bowel dependence and/or lead to marked dehydration.
+Other laxatives that we call stimulant laxatives—like bisacodyl—or saline laxatives, which often contain magnesium or phosphate, may cause bowel dependence and/or lead to marked dehydration.”
 In a study published in 2019 in the Scandinavian Journal of Gastroenterology, researchers advised against taking stimulant laxatives for more than four weeks.
-Some find relief trying these natural laxatives.
+(Here are some home remedies for constipation.)

 Don’t take them if you’re prone to bowel obstructions

 It may sound counterintuitive, but you shouldn’t take laxatives if you’ve had problems with bowel obstructions in the past.
 “Bowel obstructions can occur from scar tissue known as adhesions from previous abdominal surgery,” Dr. Nandi says.
 “Therefore, laxatives are contraindicated in this condition.”
 Not sure what your gut issues might be?
 Here are 7 types of stomach pain and what they mean.

 Do be cautious about using them during pregnancy